-Rangoli (sometimes known as Kolam) is an Indian tradition.
-They are beautiful decorative designs that are usually drawn on the floor near to the entrance of a home, don’t worry they’re not permanent!
+Rangoli (or Kolam) is a colourful Indian tradition where decorative designs are drawn outdoors on the floor near the entrance of a home, to welcome visitors or Hindu deities during festivals like Diwali.

 - White chalk